Fact checking the CNN presidential debate | KRDO

 From CNN’s Daniel Dale and Kaanita Iyer

-Former President Donald Trump said at least twice during the debate that President Joe Biden will destroy Social Security and Medicare by putting migrants entering the US on the benefits.
+Trump said at least twice during the debate that Biden will destroy Social Security and Medicare by putting migrants entering the US on the benefits.

 “These millions and millions of people coming in, they’re trying to put them on Social Security.
 He will wipe out Social Security.
 He will wipe out Medicare,” Trump said.